-Why Your Credit Score Matters to Your Insurance Score
+Why Does Your Credit Score Matters to Your Insurance Score?

 Although this connection exists and is well-known among insurance underwriters, the reason for it isn’t clear.
 Some speculate that drivers who pay their bills on time are more likely to be responsible in general, and thus, less likely to be involved in an accident.
-Note that the use of credit scores to determine insurance rates is prohibited in California, Hawaii, and Massachusetts.
+Note that the use of credit scores to determine auto insurance rates is prohibited in California, Hawaii, and Massachusetts (Maryland and Hawaii for homeowners insurance).

 Each insurance company has its own formula that determines how much weight is placed on insurance score when calculating rate.
 This is why your rate may vary from insurer to insurer.